Austin Maddox: Professional career

 Due to shoulder inflammation during spring training, Maddox began the 2018 season on the disabled list.
 He was sent on rehabilitation assignments with Triple-A Pawtucket on May 18, Double-A Portland on May 30, and Pawtucket again on June 2.
 On July 8, he was transferred to the 60-day disabled list.
 On August 16, Maddox was sent on a rehabilitation assignment with the Gulf Coast League Red Sox, and on August 24 with Triple-A Pawtucket.
 On September 19, Maddox had surgery on his right rotator cuff with what was described as a right shoulder strain; he did not play in any MLB games during 2018.
+He spent the entire year on the injured list due to an injured rotator cuff.
+The Red Sox won 108 games in the regular season and won the World Series defeating the Los Angeles Dodgers in five games.
+As he was technically on the team's roster despite not playing any games for them, he was awarded a World Series ring.
+The ring was listed for sale at Heritage Auctions in 2022 but went unsold.
 After the season, the Red Sox sent Maddox outright to Pawtucket, removing him from their 40-man roster.

 Maddox spent the 2019 season on the injured list with Pawtucket.
 Maddox was released by the Red Sox on October 25, 2019.
 On February 28, 2020, Maddox announced his retirement from professional baseball.

+Legal issues

+On April 28, 2024, Maddox was taken into custody by the Jacksonville Sheriff's Office in Jacksonville, Florida as part of an undercover sting operation dubbed Operation "Valiant Knights".
+The operation, which took place from April 24 to April 28, targeted individuals soliciting sexual activity and/or committed to engaging in sex acts with purported minors at pre-arranged locations.
+Video footage of Maddox's arrest was shared by authorities on Facebook on May 20.